Lurkars/gloomhavensecretariat/README.md

 *Gloomhaven Secretary* is a **Gloomhaven companion app** and does bookkeeping of all entities values to gain more focus on gameplay.
 It is an open source web app made with [Angular](https://angular.io/).

-GHS is heavily based on the look&feel of the original [Gloomhaven Helper](http://esotericsoftware.com/gloomhaven-helper) (by [Esoteric Software®](http://esotericsoftware.com)).
-Since GHH is discontinued and not available anymore, GHS should become a well maintained successor, implementing all functionality of GHH, many improvements and many more features.

 As GHS is a web application no installation is required and it runs in every modern browser even on mobile, still it can also be [installed](#install).

 For usage with multiple clients sharing the same game, the server component [Gloomhaven Secretary Server](https://github.com/Lurkars/ghs-server) is required.
 A public instance is available under `ghs.champonthis.de/server` port `443` with `secure` option.

+GHS is based on the look&feel of the original [Gloomhaven Helper](http://esotericsoftware.com/gloomhaven-helper) (by [Esoteric Software®](http://esotericsoftware.com)).
+Since GHH is discontinued and not available anymore, GHS should become a well maintained successor, implementing all functionality of GHH, many improvements and many more features.

 As open source software this is meant for the community to actively [contribute](#contributing) with ideas, suggestions and of course feedback.
 As I am not capable of good design/UX also feel free to contribute better assets.

+If you need help using the app take a look at the [wiki](https://github.com/Lurkars/gloomhavensecretary/wiki).
+It is not complete but should help with all general steps to use GHS properly.

 > SPOILER WARNING:
-> The `label.json` files inside the `data`-folders and therefore the final edition data files in releases inside `./assets/data`-folder contain spoilers by including the corresponding label.
+> The `label-spoiler.json` files inside the `data`-folders and therefore the final edition data files in releases inside `./assets/data`-folder contain spoilers by including the corresponding label.

-## Support
+## Support me

 ☕ [Buy me a coffee?](https://ko-fi.com/lurkars)